-There’s been a lot of talk recently about the maximum towing ratings of various new vehicles and how many of them are seemingly unrealistic.
+There’s constant debate about the maximum towing ratings of various new vehicles and how many of them are seemingly unrealistic.
 The result is that if you’re new to caravanning or you’re now trying to figure out if you’ve got a weight issue, you’re probably so confused it’s difficult to know what to do next.

 I like to think I have some idea about calculating weights and ensuring my rig is legal, but even I must admit that a lot of what I’ve been reading lately has made me question many of the concepts I held to be true and correct.
 So in an effort to get all this clear in my own head, I’ve gone back to basics and started again.
 What I’ve found is mind-blowing.